-Outlander Immersion - May 8th, 2018 - 8 nights More Info with Hugh Allison
+More Info Outlander Immersion Tour - May 8th, 2018 - 8 nights with Hugh Allison

-The Scotland of Jamie & Claire (Small Group Outlander Tour - 7 people maximum)
+Outlander Tour of Scotland - see where Jamie & Claire lived and loved (Small Group Outlander Tour - 7 people maximum)

 Day 1 & 2 - GlasgowThe first 2 days are on your own.
 Arrive Glasgow and transfer to your pre-booked accommodations.
 Like most Scottish towns, Glasgow is a friendly city with a good selection of traditional music at pubs around town and very good shopping choices.

-Day 3 - Journey begins - Film locations for Cranesmuir, Inverness, Sainte Anne de Beaupré’s, and Castle LeochAfter a good nights sleep and a full breakfast, travel to Doune Castle, the film location for Castle Leoch with plenty of time to look around and listen to the interesting audio guide as well as time to take loads of pictures.
-The next stop will be Falkland the village that was used for Inverness in the Starz TV Series "Outlander".
+Day 3 - Journey begins - Film locations for Cranesmuir, Inverness, Sainte Anne de Beaupré’s, and Castle LeochAfter a good nights sleep and a full breakfast, travel to Doune Castle, the film location for Castle Leoch with plenty of time to look around.
+The next stop will be the charming Royal Burgh of Culross.
+This was the film location for Gellis Duncan's Cranesmuir in the TV version of Outlander.
+Culross is a fascinating example of a town that time has forgotten.
+The Town House was built in 1626 and was the administrative center of Culross with a tollbooth and witch’s prison.
+Next we will see Aberdour Castle which was used for Sainte Anne de Beaupré’s monastery which Jamie flees to, after Wentworth; the castle’s Old Kitchen and Long Gallery were used for filming.
+Then continue on to Falkland, the village that was used for Inverness in the Starz TV Series.
 Stop at the Covenanter Hotel and recall the hanging sign for "Mrs Baird's Guesthouse, est. 1865".
 Walk around the town and see the Falkland Parish Church and the Bruce Fountain where Frank saw the ghost.
-Then continue on to the charming Royal Burgh of Culross.
-This was the film location for Gellis Duncan's Cranesmuir in the TV version of Outlander.
-Culross is a fascinating example of a town that time has forgotten.
-The Town House was built in 1626 and was the administrative centre of Culross with a tollbooth and witches prison.
-This day will also include a stop at Aberdour Castle which was used for Sainte Anne de Beaupré’s monastery in France which Jamie flees to; the castle’s Old Kitchen and Long Gallery were used for filming.
 Overnight in Aberfeldy.
 B&B: Townhouse Aberfeldy (or similar)

 Day 4 - The TV location of 'the Hill', 'Rent', Culloden Battlefield, and Clava Cairns Standing StonesToday we will journey to Loch Rannoch which looks like where Claire recited the poem in the TV series.
 And we'll see "the hill" where the filming of the standing stones occurred.
 (If you're lucky, like the October 2015 Outlander Immersion tour - you'll actually get to see the standing stones on the hill.)
 Next you'll travel on to the the 18th century village where 'Rent' was filmed and you'll be able to go into the hut where Dougal ripped Jamie's shirt down the back in the TV episode of Outlander.
 Next stop is the terribly serene Culloden Battlefield for a walk around the (paved) moors to see the Fraser clan stone and the memorial for all clans as well as an exploration of the new visitor's center.
 The final stop is Clava Cairns.
 Stand in the split stone like Diana Gabaldon on the back of her 'Outlandish Companion' book.
 Clava also has a large single stone like the one that Claire put her hands on in the TV series.
 Overnight in Inverness (the city that Clarie couldn't see the lights of which convinced her she really was in in a different time).
 B&B: Ballifeary Guesthouse (or similar)